isacdaavid/phd_thesis_markdown/source/14_chapter_6_sample_materials_and_methods.md

 correlates of visual attention and its interplay with emotion perception [@friesen-kingstone-1998].

-The present study relied on a variation on the gaze cuing paradigm to obtain sequences of functional brain images under contrasting conditions.
+The present study relied on an event-based experimental design to obtain sequences of functional brain images under contrasting conditions; specifically, a variation on the gaze cuing paradigm.
 Each recording session was comprised of 126 stimulus-response blocks, where averted-gaze cycles were interleaved with control (i.e. direct-gaze) ones in order to study reorientation of visual attention in conjunction with affective perception.
-This is further explained in figure \ref{paradigm_state_diagram}: a markovian discrete-state system diagram showing a repeating
+This is further explained in figure \ref{paradigm_state_diagram}: a markovian discrete-state system diagram showing a repeating $\left<gaze\;cuing,\;contrast\right>$ unit.
-$\left<gaze\;cuing,\;contrast\right>$ unit.
 Specific face photographs have been abstracted away for brevity.

 ![Gaze cuing paradigm.
 Nodes represent visual stimuli, their order of presentation is indicated using arrows.
 Unless noted otherwise,